Earthnut Pea

 Low Maintenance Care

-- Pruning: Cut back after flowering to encourage tidy growth.
+- Pruning: Cut back spent growth after flowering or in late fall to keep the area tidy and encourage fresh regrowth.

 Why Choose Earthnut Pea?